 In addition to worshiping a bird-god, there are other traces of the pre-Islamic pagan religions of the Arabs in Yezidism.

-They hold the number 7 sacred, a concept that traces back to the ancient Mesopotamians.
-The Yezidis have seven sanjaks, and each one has seven burners of the flame, their God created seven angels and the sculpture carved on the temple of Šeiḫ ’Adî has seven branches.
+They hold the number seven sacred, a concept that traces back to the ancient Mesopotamians.
+The Yezidis have seven sanjaks, and each one has seven burners of the flame.
+Their God created seven angels, and the sculpture carved on the temple of Šeiḫ ’Adî has seven branches.

 The Sabeans, another ancient religion of Mesopotamia who are now called star-worshipers by their detractors, also worshiped seven angels who guided the courses of seven planets – it is from this formulation that our seven days of the week are derived.
 In the ancient religion of Assyria, Ishtar descended through seven gates to the land of no return.
 The ancient Hebrews likewise utilized the number seven in their religion.

 An ancient seven-armed candelabra, a symbol nowadays used in the Jewish religion, with demonic sea monsters drawn on the base.